 Absolute Maximum – Mathematics Help

-Absolute Maximums is available to all Year 7 to 12 students each Thursday at lunchtime.
+Absolute Maximums is available to all Year 7 to 12 students.
 Maths teachers are in attendance to support students with their home study, preparing for assessment tasks, to explain a concept they are unsure about or to assist students to catch up with work missed.
 Students are encouraged to use their time to also reflect upon their progress in Maths, to work independently as well as collaboratively with other students in attendance.
 This program enables students the ability to gain in confidence in their skills practice as well as take time in these sessions to attempt more challenging and extended problems.
 Absolute Maximums is not a tutoring session or an “extra” Maths class but individualised assistance for students.